rodrigof1307/personal-banking-app/README.md

 ### Prerequisites

-You must have node, npm, yarn and docker installed on your machine
+You must have node, npm, yarn and docker installed on your machine.
+You also must have configured React Native to run from your device to your target device ( https://reactnative.dev/docs/environment-setup )

 ### Running the project